data-forge/data-forge-js/README.md

 ## Aggregate

-[Aggregation, reduction or summarization](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) works the same as LINQ.
+[Aggregation, reduction or summarization](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) works as in LINQ.

-Call the `aggregate` function, here's an example to sum a series:
+Here's an example of the `aggregate` function to sum a series:

 	var sum = inputSeries.aggregate(0, (prevValue, nextValue) => prevValue + nextValue);

-Fortunately (as with LINQ) there is actually a `sum` function (among other helper functions) that can do this for you, but it is built upon `aggregate` and it's a nice simple example.
+Fortunately (as with LINQ) there is actually a `sum` function (among other helper functions) that can do this for you, it is actually built on `aggregate` so it's a nice (and simple) example.
 Using the `sum` function we rewrite the previous example as:

 	var sum = inputSeries.sum();